 - Mint oil

-Taking mint oil and spraying it directly on infested areas and pets gets rid of them.
+Taking mint oil and spraying it directly on infested areas and pets get rid of them.
 Same works for Listerine mouth wash and fabric softener.

 - Cedar wood

 For some reason, roaches are very much against cedar wood.
-Leaving clumps of it around the house has a very useful result.
+Leaving clumps of it around the house has an advantageous result.
 This is why cabinets are now being made with a lining of cedar wood.

 - Petroleum jelly trap

 Lay out petroleum jelly with coffee or sugar in between.
 They will come for the coffee or sugar but get stuck in the jelly of oil.
 They can then be caught and killed.

 Mixing bleach with water and pouring them down drains will clean out the pipes as well as get rid of the pests.